Skip to main content

 • gameplay

-• “The mechanics of various boss fights are both poorly explained and also don't update their countdown timers correctly; for example, 'that which points' needs to be damaged in 3-action combos or it heals and throws the damage back, but sometimes it retaliates after only 2 actions, sometimes it retaliates even when a combo lands and there's no damage for it to heal.
-The countdown timer telling you how many actions are left in the combo is never correct, and things that cost 0 action points are still considered 'spending action points' and count against your combo.”
+• “The mechanics of various boss fights are both poorly explained and also don't update their countdown timers correctly; for example, 'that which points' needs to be damaged in 3-action combos or it heals and throws the damage back, but sometimes it retaliates after only 2 actions, sometimes it retaliates even when a combo lands and there's no damage for it to heal, the countdown timer telling you how many actions are left in the combo is never correct, and things that cost 0 AP are still considered 'spending AP' and count against your combo.”

 • “Most characters feel the same even with small tweaks to their mechanics.”